GoogleCloudPlatform/compute-image-tools/daisy/README.md

 ### CreateDisks
 Creates GCE disks.

-This CreateDisks step example creates two disks, the first is a standard PD disk created from a source image, the second is blank PD SSD.
+This CreateDisks step example creates two disks: the first is a standard PD disk created from a source image, the second is blank PD SSD.
 ```
 "create disks step": {